 Another witness from Alabama – Joel Stadtlander, director of human resources for steel processor ArcelorMittal Calvert – noted that his company works with Coastal Alabama and Bishop State community colleges on apprenticeships that graduate ready-to-work technicians.

-Cox also called out the importance of investing in instructors, whose pay is behind what they would be earning in the workforce.
+Cox also noted the importance of investing in instructors, whose pay is behind what they could earn in the workforce.

-“We gotta have the instructor so we can give the folks all over Alabama the access they need” to education, he said.
+“We got to have the instructor so we can give the folks all over Alabama the access they need” to education, he said.

 Investing in workforce development

-Travis also called for an increase in federal investment in CTE programs, particularly Perkins V grant funding.
+Travis also observed the need for more federal investment in CTE programs, particularly Perkins V grant funding.

 Her other recommendations included expanding infrastructure for youth work-based learning and reauthorizing the National Apprenticeship Act.

-Cox noted that community colleges are the best place for Workforce Pell to start as they are “agile” and already preparing students to get to work.
+Workforce Pell also was mentioned during the hearing.
+Cox noted that community colleges are the best place for Workforce Pell to start as they are “agile” and already preparing students for work.

-Sen. Tim Kaine (D-Virginia) is a proponent of Workforce Pell, but worried about how the U.S. Department of Education (ED), with its reduced staffing, can effectively implement it.
+Sen. Tim Kaine (D-Virginia), a proponent of Workforce Pell, said he was concerned about how ED, with its reduced staffing, can effectively implement the new program, which is slated to begin July 1.

 Witness Luke Rhine, vice president of the Rodel Foundation in Delaware, echoed those concerns, noting that “clear guardrails, expectations and accountability” will be necessary for successful implementation at the state level, which may be difficult with the changes at ED.